 The Experience is F.R.E.E.

-If i had to choose a video game that summed up the Martial Way then the mighty Shenmue would be the one.
+If I had to choose a video game that summed up the Martial Way then the mighty Shenmue would be the one.

-Hence the label by Yu Suzuki as F.R.E.E. which stood for '' Full Reactive Eyes Entertainment'' Giving Shenmue it's own Genre and one that has never been approached in the same manner again, though Sega's own Yakuza series on Playstation 2 and 3 are similar in it's style and story driven proceedings.
+Hence the label by Yu Suzuki as F.R.E.E. which stood for '' Full Reactive Eyes Entertainment'' Giving Shenmue it's own Genre and one that has never been approached in the same manner again, though Sega's own Yakuza series on PlayStation 2 / 3 and 4 are similar in it's style and story driven proceedings.

-Shenmue was originally benchmarked for the Saturn console ,under the working title of Project Berkeley, but when the Saturn failed to stand up against the might of Sony's Playstation with it's dedicated 3D chip heavy games it was decided that the Saturn best be put to rest.
+Shenmue was originally bench-marked for the Saturn console ,under the working title of Project Berkeley, but when the Saturn failed to stand up against the might of Sony's Playstation with it's dedicated 3D chip heavy games it was decided that the Saturn best be put to rest.

 Now for you Dreamcast (Katana) owners two dates are important to you ,the first is ''November 29th 1986'', the next date varies to where in the World you are .

 So if your in the region of Japan it would be ''December 29th 1999''

 if your in North America then it would be '' November 6th 2000''

 and if in Europe then the date would be '' November 24th 2000''.